Sleeping Beauty problem: Halfer position

 David Lewis responded to Elga's paper with the position that Sleeping Beauty's credence that the coin landed heads should be 1/2.
 Sleeping Beauty receives no new non-self-locating information throughout the experiment because she is told the details of the experiment.
 Since her credence before the experiment is P(Heads) = 1/2, she ought to continue to have a credence of P(Heads) = 1/2 since she gains no new relevant evidence when she wakes up during the experiment.
-This directly contradicts one of the thirder's premises, since it means P(Tails | Monday) = 1/3 and P(Heads | Monday) = 2/3.
+This directly contradicts one of the thirder's premises, since it means P(Tails|Monday) = 1/3 and P(Heads|Monday) = 2/3.

+Philosophers such as Christopher Hitchcock have argued against the halfer position by arguing that Sleeping Beauty is subject to Dutch books if she assigns a credence of 1/2.
+It has been argued that halfers can avoid Dutch books by adopting evidential decision theory.
+However, Vincent Conitzer argues that halfers are still affected by Dutch books even after adopting evidential decision theory.

 Double halfer position

-The double halfer position argues that both P(Heads) and P(Heads | Monday) equal 1/2.
+The double halfer position argues that both P(Heads) and P(Heads|Monday) equal 1/2.
 Mikaël Cozic, in particular, argues that context-sensitive propositions like "it is Monday" are in general problematic for conditionalization and proposes the use of an imaging rule instead, which supports the double halfer position.

-Connections to other problems

-Credence about what precedes awakenings is a core question in connection with the anthropic principle.
+Ambiguous-question position

+Another approach to the Sleeping Beauty problem is to assert that the problem, as stated, is ambiguous.
+This view asserts that the thirder and halfer positions are both correct answers, but to different questions.

+The key idea is that the question asked of Sleeping Beauty, "what is your credence that the coin came up heads", is ambiguous.
+The question must be disambiguated based on the particular event whose probability we wish to measure.
+The two disambiguations are: "what is your credence that the coin landed heads in the act of tossing" and "what is your credence that the coin landed heads in the toss to set up this awakening"; to which, the correct answers are 1/2 and 1/3, respectively.